Breekpot/docs/notarynodes/where_code_meets_law.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Book vouchers can usually be redeemed at many different bookstores.
 Blockchain technology could be an efficient solution to register transactions.
-But does it make sense to ask non-technical companies such as bookstores to each maintain a peer of the private network?
+But does it make sense to ask non-technical companies such as bookstores to each maintain a peer of the permissioned network?

 Temporary sweet spot
 --------------------
-With so many unanswered questions and the ambition to go live today and not in 2018; we are currently experimenting to see if a **general purpose** private blockchain fits real, regulated, assets best.
+With so many unanswered questions and the ambition to go live today and not in 2018; we are currently experimenting to see if a **general purpose** permissioned blockchain fits real, regulated, assets best.

-.. note:: Maturing of technology might gravitate the sweet spot towards more de-centrality (public blockchains) in the future.
+.. note:: Maturing of technology might gravitate the sweet spot towards more de-centrality (permissionless blockchains) in the future.